top of page

 “Mine would be you June,” he whispered to the wind.

-And somewhere, he swore he heard her laugh.
+And somewhere soft and far away, he swore he could hear her laugh.